 Date Originally Issued: 08-01-1997

-Authorized by Regents' Policy 7.14 "Risk Management and Insurance"
+Authorized by RPM 7.14 ("Risk Management and Insurance")

-Process Owner: Director of Safety & Risk Services
+Process Owner: Director of Safety & Risk Services Department

 2. Campus Wide Responsibility

-4. Regulatory Agencies
+3. Regulatory Agencies

-5. Safety & Risk Services Divisions
+4. Safety & Risk Services Department

-Safety & Risk Services, provides comprehensive safety, health and environmental management services to the University.
-Safety & Risk Services works to reduce accidents and injuries and ensure that the University’s impact on the environment is positive by identifying potential hazards.
+The Safety & Risk Services Department provides comprehensive occupational safety, health, and environmental management services to the University.
+It works with University departments to eliminate problems, reduce accidents and injuries, and ensure that the University’s impact on the environment is positive by identifying potential hazards.
 It provides training in the areas of safety and health and employee accident trending and reporting.
-The Safety & Risk Services consists of the following divisions.
+The Safety & Risk Services Department includes several safety programs:

 - Environmental Affairs

-- Radiation Safety
+- Fire Safety

-- The Building and Laboratory Inspection Program
+- Building and Laboratory Inspection Program

-- A Comprehensive Safety and Health Training Program
+- Comprehensive Safety and Health Training Program

 - Emergency Preparedness Activities from an Occupational Safety perspective

 - Employee Accident Trending and Reporting

-- The Asbestos Management Program
+- Asbestos Management Program

-- Occupational Safety and Health Administration (OSHA) regulations such as Confined Space, Lock-Out Tag-Out, and Personal Protective Equipment
+- Occupational Safety and Health Administration regulations such as Confined Space, Lock-Out Tag-Out, and Personal Protective Equipment

-- National Fire Protection Association (NFPA) regulations
+- National Fire Protection Association regulations

 - Accident Investigations